 The creative world record team, consisting of two women and four men, showed the trade fair public the modern possibilities of miniaturisation and created a tiny tree in the five days of the trade fair, which still holds the valid world record today.

-Ornaments, lights and tree must not be an inseparable unit and must be designed three-dimensionally - just like a big Christmas tree.
+Decorations, lights and tree must not form an inseparable unit and must be designed three-dimensionally - just like a big Christmas tree.
 The world's smallest Christmas tree measures just 14 mm in height, is illuminated and colourfully decorated.

 It is adorned with 10 yellow miniature LEDs, 10 red Christmas tree balls (with a diameter of 1 mm), 3 ribbons of gold-plated tinsel, as well as galvanic gold-plated Christmas pendants (e.g. tree silhouettes and stars).
 A gold-coloured angel is enthroned on the top (approx. scale 1:500).